 We also have a video on this exciting new feature, here.

 The Understand AI feature is designed to work with a dedicated GPU.
-However, if your machine has integrated graphics or not enough VRAM ( 4 gigs VRAM should be enough if nothing else is using the graphics card ), AI descriptions will be generated using your CPU instead.
+However, if your machine has integrated graphics or not enough VRAM ( 5 gigs of free VRAM are required ), AI descriptions will be generated using your CPU instead.
 Using the CPU is considerably slower and should be avoided unless necessary.

 This new AI feature can be accessed by going to View->AI Overview or by clicking the new AI icon in the top right corner of any editor: